Angelo Ogbonna: West Ham United

 On 10 July 2015, Ogbonna joined Premier League club West Ham United, on a four-year contract, for €11 million to be spread over the next three financial years.
 He made his debut 20 days later in the Europa League third qualifying round, starting against Astra Giurgiu; in the 82nd minute he netted an own goal equaliser as West Ham drew 2–2 at the Boleyn Ground.
 On 9 February 2016, Ogbonna scored his first goal for the club, netting an injury-time match-winning header in the 121st minute of a 2–1 home win over Liverpool, in the fourth round FA Cup replay.
 Having played 18 of a possible 22 Premier League games for West Ham in the 2016–17 season, he was ruled out for the remainder of the season as he required an operation.
 West Ham manager, Slaven Bilić, said that Ogbonna had played every game of the season despite carrying the injury.
 He returned for the final game of the 2016–17 season, a 2–1 away win against Burnley.
 In June 2017, Ogbonna signed a new contract with West Ham committing him to the club until 2022.

 On 11 December 2020, Ogbonna scored the winning goal in a 2–1 away win over Leeds United which secured West Ham's first win at Elland Road since 2000.
 In November 2021, Ogbonna damaged his anterior cruciate ligament in a home win against Liverpool.
 The injury ruled him out for the rest of the 2021–22 season.
 Ogbonna made his return on 18 August 2022 in the 2022–23 Europa Conference League in a 3–1 home win against Danish team Viborg.

-In June 2024, West Ham announced that Ogbonna would be leaving the club at the end of the 2023–24 season; he made 249 appearances for the Hammers, scoring 13 goals.
+In June 2024, West Ham announced that Ogbonna, alongside teammateJoseph Anang, would be leaving the club at the end of the 2023–24 season; he made 249 appearances for the Hammers, scoring 13 goals.
 Having played 201 Premier League games, he was the second Italian footballer with the highest number of appearances in the league at the time of his departure, behind only Gianfranco Zola.

 Watford

-On 27 August 2024, Ogbonna signed for EFL Championship club Watford on an initial one-year contract.
+On 27 August 2024, Ogbonna signed for EFL Championship club Watford as a free agent, on an initial season-long contract.

-He was released by Watford at the end of the 2024-25 season.
+In May 2025, it was announced that he would be released by Watford at the end of the 2024–25 season, having played inconsistently during his time with the club.